Attach Multiple Volumes to Tiers

-To provide a larger size for root volume for an AWS deployment, use the CloudCenter instance type.
+To provide a larger size for the root volume for an AWS deployment, use the Workload Manager instance type.
 The storage is provided in addition to the instance store and must be larger than the Root Volume size in the AMI.
 If set to zero, then the Root Volume size in the AMI is used.

 Root volume size = non-zero value:

-The General Purpose SSD type option is automatically selected for the each root volume.
+The General Purpose SSD type option is automatically selected for each root volume.

 Be sure to configure the root volume size to be higher than the size specified in the AMI but less than the size supported by AWS for General Purpose SSDs.